PhilR8/notes/vueconf2023.md

 - Check to see if I use Vue Devtools
 - CSS `@scope` block -- investigate this new feature proposal
 - Nuxt presenter was using the Arc browser.
 I've seen this before -- look into again
-  - Drizzle ORM used by Nuxt presenter
-  - Nuxt extension for vim/nvim

 ### Parking lot for generic thoughts